Sttark/blind_control/README.md

 - **Mobile-Friendly Interface**: Responsive design works on smartphones, tablets, and computers
 - **Status Indicators**: Visual feedback on remote power status and current channel
 - **Automatic Channel Reset**: Automatically resets to "All Channels" mode when powered on
+- **Centralized Schedule Management**: Control blind timing settings from a single location
+- **Schedule Viewing**: View the current blind schedule on each controller
+- **Standalone Mode**: Controllers can operate independently if the hub is unreachable

 ## Hardware Requirements